DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/typescript.md

 # React Grid - TypeScript

-[TypeScript](https://www.typescriptlang.org) is a strict syntactical superset of JavaScript developed by Microsoft.
-It adds optional static typing to JavaScript and enables catching errors and bugs at build time.
+[TypeScript](https://www.typescriptlang.org) is a JavaScript superset with a strict syntax, developed by Microsoft.
+It supports static typing and enables catching errors at build time.

-TypeScript became popular and is used in many projects.
-So we provide React Grid with TypeScript definitions to enable easy and comfortable usage in TypeScript projects.
+React Grid comes with TypeScript definitions that facilitate its use in TypeScript projects.

 .embedded-demo(grid-typescript/basic)